romainbsl/playground-swZFUgoK/markdowns/article.md

-# Introduction
+## Introduction

-Kotlin is a brand new world, with quiet a lot of new feature.
+Kotlin is a brand new world, with quiet a lot of new features.
 One of them is **conventions**.
 Kotlin documentation said that if you define an `operator` function `plus`, you can use `+`, _by convention_, to call that function.